 IKEv2/IPsec is considered to be the most stable VPN protocol as it provides a strong connection and allows users to switch between networks without risking their security.

 VPN services like NordVPN set up the protocols for you so you don’t need to worry about tweaking them for better performance.
-However, you can switch to another protocol on NordVPN app with just a couple of clicks.
+In fact, you can switch NordVPN protocols with just a couple of clicks on our app.

 Enhance your security and take the best out of VPN protocols.